-This tuition free choir brings together youth in grades 6-12 throughout the Twin Cities area for music and friendship.
+This tuition free choir brings together youth in grades 5-12 throughout the Twin Cities area for music and friendship.
 The choir is led by Twin Cities artist J.D.
 Steele, of the famous Steele Family, who brings his dynamic style and passion for music to the group, which is free and open to students of all skill levels and talents.
-This group of energetic young people performs many styles of music including jazz, gospel, pop and East African.
+This group of energetic young people performs many styles of music including jazz, gospel, pop and multi-cultural genres.

 Sonomento, is an award-winning choral ensemble that provides an intensive, quality choral experience for those seeking the challenge and fulfillment of singing classical choral music.
 We perform major works following the ‘Westminster Choir Method’ of choral singing, encouraging singers to produce a full-voiced tone and to continually develop their individual singing voice.
 In 2015, Sonomento was awarded two silver medals at the International Brahms Choral Festival in Wernigerode, Germany.